Qu4tro/aur/README.md

 - [1] Create a branch.
 - [2] Update the PKGBUILD and .SRCINFO of the package.
 Commit changes.
 - [3] Push and create a new pull request.
-- [4] If CI gives you the okay, Run `./sync-all.sh` and push the new commits.
+- [4] If CI gives you the okay, merge into master.
-- [5] Merge into master.
+- [5] Run `./sync-all.sh` and push the new commits.

 ### Adding a package (TODO)